Until just recently, due to Hurricane Helene, numerous National and State Parks have been closed in W North Carolina and parts of southern Virginia.

 MST Trail blaze in Falls Lake

-There are a lot of road closures in and around the area affected by Hurricane Helene, including some of the bigger highways.
+There have been a lot of road closures around the area affected by Hurricane Helene, including some of the bigger highways.

 Go to DriveNC.gov and view the entire State for up to date recommendations.